returnString/DogeSharp/readme.md

 * `fetch <member>` - retrieve a field or property
 * `so maths <expression> <operator> <expression>` - use mathematical operators
 * `wow <expression>;` - print to console

+# Usage
+## Compiling .ds files
+Files with a ds extension are considered D# files.
+We use the `dsc` command-line tool (D# compiler) to convert these to either a .NET executable or DLL.

+`dsc.exe /target:exe /out:MyProgram.exe MyProgram.ds`

+`dsc` currently uses a translation step to generate .NET code, by converting .ds files into .cs files for the C# compiler behind the scenes.
+To see the generated files, use the /PreserveTranslated command-line option.